 At the end of the day, regardless of which road minorities chose to go down, the end result is that a lot of them become famous.
 No matter how they managed to get famous, there are a lot of benefits to being in the public sphere and being able to break the proverbial glass ceiling.

 Furthermore, this increasing influence can be used actively to benefit minorities.
 Once you have an established audience, it is easier to branch out into other issues.
-Comedy is becoming increasingly political and comedians like Hasan Minaj often incorporate political activism into their comedy.
+Comedy is becoming increasingly political where comedians like Hasan Minaj often incorporate political activism into their comedy.
 Crucially, minority comedians can now use their platform to actively push for better minority rights and awareness when they now have this platform they can use.
+This is particularly powerful since comedians massively impact pop culture which is one of the most powerful ways of shaping societal narratives and norms.
 This is immensely beneficial as just the simple end result of having far more minority influencers means that this power can be used greatly to provide opportunities for other minorities and to provide role models for those who feel disenfranchised.

 Crucially, the benefits are only amplified when minority comedians have this niche through stereotype-based comedy that allows more of them to become popular.
-Even though many minority comedians will be successful without this type of humour, for those who feel like they have no alternative, this niche is important.
+Even though many minority comedians will be successful without this type of humour, for those who feel like they have no alternative when they face barriers to sucess, this niche is important.

 There are clear benefits when minorities use humour based on stereotypes and slurs about their own group.
 Not only can they actively change the narrative about stereotypes either through their comedy or political activism to deconstruct more harmful stereotypes, but it also gives minorities more of a platform.
 Just the simple end result of providing more opportunities for those who feel left out in society can be so reassuring.
 As long as this comedy is done right, it provides a niche – a niche that can be used to greatly further the plight of minorities.